The Law Advantage

 International Tuition Fees $3,594.24

-You will also have be charged a $10.00 Student Assistance Levy (SAL) which is a fee applied on a per term basis.
-Further information and policies are located on the Office of the University Registrar Tuition and Fees website.
+All students are assessed a $10.00 Student Assistance Levy (SAL) fee that is applied on a 3.0 unit course.
+Further information on tuition fees and policies are located on the Office of the University Registrar website.
 Tuition is due September 1 for Fall term, January 10 for Winter term and May 1 for Summer term.

 Financial Aid - Ontario